 Justice-Immersion Program: LOVE

-LOVE is founded on five pillars:
+LOVE TRIPS are founded on five pillars:

 Students build a home in New OrleansSocial Justice